Vaccination Area Setup

 Provided is a sample list of essential medical supplies needed to conduct vaccinations.
 This list assumes that only injectable vaccine is being administered.
 We recommend that all medical supplies be kept in a centralized location that’s accessible for transport (we used an empty office near the elevator to the loading dock in our office building).
 We prepared medical supply kits in advance to vaccinate 150 participants and based on the number of participants expected at each school, sent 1 to 2 kits to each site.
 A staff member was assigned to preparing kits for the following day once all used kits had been returned for the day.
 Preprinted, laminated labels were attached to each kit so it was clear to which school each kit was going.

 Initially we had lead nurses pick up supplies and bring them to school sites which was not a good use of nurse time nor cost efficient.
-We eventually piloted the use of a courier to pick up and deliver to schools all medical supplies and vaccine coolers and found this to be efficient and worth the expense.
+We eventually piloted the use of a courier to pick up all medical supplies and vaccine coolers and found this to be efficient and worth the expense.

 Administrative Supply List